Don Costa: Career

-In Cash Box, Costa was voted most popular arranger and conductor.
 In 1959, Costa, Lawrence, and Gormé left ABC for United Artists Records.
 Costa became A&R director.
 He arranged and produced albums for others and released his own instrumental albums.
 His hits included the theme songs from Never on Sunday and The Unforgiven.
 "Never on Sunday" sold over one million copies and was awarded a gold disc.
-The song peaked at No. 27 in the United Kingdom in late 1960, while the theme from The Unforgiven ("The Need For Love") peaked at No. 27 on the U.S. Hot 100.
+The song peaked at No. 27 in the United Kingdom in late 1960 and No. 13 in Canada, while the theme from The Unforgiven ("The Need For Love") peaked at No. 27 on the U.S. Hot 100 and No. 15 in Canada.
+In Cash Box magazine, Costa was voted the best pop orchestra leader of 1960.

 During this time, Frank Sinatra formed Reprise Records and hired Costa to arrange the album Sinatra and Strings, released in 1962.
 This set of standard ballads would remain one of the most critically acclaimed works of Sinatra's Reprise period.
 His later work moved away from orchestra arrangement.
 Songs on the album include "All or Nothing at All", a verse-only version of "Stardust", a ballad rendition of "Night and Day" which provided a contrast to Sinatra's more-familiar big band version, and "Come Rain or Come Shine", which frequently is included in compilations from Sinatra's Reprise years.

 During the next year, Costa was asked to arrange for the Sarah Vaughan album, Snowbound.
 Barbra Streisand used the same arrangement of "Snowbound" for her second Christmas album for Sony in 2001.
 Costa also arranged Tony Bennett's 1965 album If I Ruled the World: Songs for the Jet Set.